Friday, July 14, 2017

 We’ll let you know at the end of the ten days.

-Photo taken from internet news - summer snow storm in BC
+Photo from internet news summer snow storm BC

 Being Canadians we are totally obsessed with weather.
-In Canada the conditions can vary tremendously in one day from hot and sunny to downright cold with snow and ice, but hopefully not in the months of June, July, August, September or October.
+In Canada the conditions can vary tremendously in one day from hot and sunny to downright cold with snow and ice, but hopefully not in June, July, August, September, or October.
 Although driving through the high-mountain passes of British Columbia in August we have experienced snow.
-Not our idea of a fun summertime road-trip!
+Not our idea of a fun summertime road trip!

-Getting wet - but the sun was back in 15 minutes
+Getting wet - but sunny in 15 minutes

-Here on Isla we still compulsively check two different internet weather sites.
+On Isla, we compulsively check two different internet weather sites.
 I like Intellicast and Lawrie prefers Weather Underground.
 Other island friends use Windguru, or Accuweather, plus a relatively new one called WeatherSpark.
-May to October we both also check NOAA, the American based National Weather Service for potential tropical storms.
+From May to October we both also check NOAA, the American-based National Weather Service for potential tropical storms.

 If we happen to look towards Cancun, a few miles to the west, they likely will be experiencing the forecasted rain.

-Now that’s the very odd thing, because there are no mountains in the state of Quintana Roo.
-It is a relatively flat piece of land with the highest point in the entire state being located in the south-western region, and rising a grand total of 230 meters above sea level, or about 750 feet.
+Now that’s a very odd thing because there are no mountains in the state of Quintana Roo.
+It is a relatively flat piece of land with the highest point in the entire state being located in the southwestern region, and rising a grand total of 230 meters above sea level, or about 750 feet.

 There is nothing very tall in the entire state to ‘snag’ the clouds to hold them over the city, yet Cancun seems to get more rain than Isla.